yiyocardona/dash-analysis/README.md

 Every insight will be display in the file of Tableau as a screenshot.

 * Active addresses vs time
-    the active addresses are the addresses that made a transaction in the last 24 hours
+    the active addresses are the addresses that made a transaction in the last 24 hours.

+* Hash rate vs time

+* Hash rate and active addresses vs time

+* Miners Profit vs time

+* Median difficulty vs time, average in 7 days

+* Transferred value, numbers of transactions vs time

+* total of addresses, addresses with more than $10 and 1000 DASH and which addresses with more than 1000 Dash are nodes vs time